 Founder & Director

 Divakar is a music composer, percussionist and academic researcher.
 He works in India's advertising and film music industries and has more than 300 projects that include a wide range of radio and television commercials and film songs to his credit.
 Concerts across India, United States of America, Switzerland, Turkey and the United Kingdom, and collaborative work with musicians and artists from Sri Lanka, Switzerland, Belgium, France, Germany, Italy, Greece, Ireland, Hungary, England, Wales, Scotland, Nigeria and the USA, have had a significant influence on his compositions.
 Her is one of the few privileged Indians to have performed at United Nations, New York.
 Divakar hold a Master of Science degree from the University of Glamorgan.
-After working as a lecturer at the Department of Drama and Music, Cardiff School of Cultural and Creative Industries, University of Glamorgan for six years, Divakar returned to Indian to establish the School of Indian Film Music (SIFM).
+After working as a lecturer at the Department of Drama and Music, Cardiff School of Cultural and Creative Industries, University of Glamorgan for six years, Divakar returned to Indian to establish the School of Indian Film Music (SIFM) in 2011.
 He is also attached to the Skillset Screen Academy, Wales, member of the British Forum for Ethnomusicology and the Association of British Scholars in India.

 SIFM’s academic council is responsible for the overall academic design and structure of all courses.
 It will also evaluate new courses, review course curriculum, academic progress, knowledge transfer with the film industry from a wider societal and global perspective.
 Council members will consist of senior academics from around the world, film industry professionals and practitioners whilst also including student representatives.
 The academic council will convene once every six months for perusal.